lbernadel/Password-Maker/README.md

 The application validates that the user choose a length within range and at least one character type prior to generating a random password.
 Once a password is created, it appears and the user is able to copy it to their clipboard to save elsewhere.

 ## Challenges
 This was harder than I thought.
 I understood the basics of what to do, but putting it together was another story.
 I do feel like I understand more about how to use functions in JavaScript now.
 It can still be quite confusing though.
-The only thing I couldn't figure out was how to generate and display a new password without having to refresh the page.
+The only things I couldn't figure out was how to generate and display a new password without having to refresh the page and why my copy to clipboard function was working and then not working randomly (however, that function was technically a bonus).
 It was confusing to figure out where I went wrong in the code without inserting temporary debugging code, but eventually I got it.
 Need to remember to test in smaller pieces.

 I am still staying up at odd hours to complete things until they work.
 One day, I'll figure out how to stop doing that.